Our Four Communities at Kendal Crosslands

 Our 4 campuses – Kendal at Longwood, Crosslands, Coniston and Cartmel, located near West Chester, Pennsylvania, invite you to live in an oasis in the heart of the Brandywine Valley countryside while close to the cultural metropolitan life just outside your door.

 Here, find yourself surrounded by acres of rolling hills, wooded trails, green meadows, vegetable and flower gardens, inviting patios, paved pathways, and tranquil water features nestled on a complete 500 acre campus.
 Relax your summer days by the outdoor pool, putting green, or luscious gardens.
-Pack a picnic lunch by the pond, take a hike on our hiking trails, stroll the arboretum in the grandeur of fall colors, and let’s not forget our ‘fur residents’ with wagging tails abound in the dog park.
+Pack a picnic lunch by the pond, take a hike on our hiking trails, stroll our Accredited Arboretum in the grandeur of fall colors, and let’s not forget our ‘fur residents’ with wagging tails abound in the dog park.

 Kendal at Longwood

 Our first Life Plan Community, located off of U.S. Route 1, adjacent to Longwood Gardens, offers unique residential-style cottages reminiscent of an English village.

 Located off Route 926, between Route 52 and Parkersville Road, this Life Plan Community offers cottages and apartments with stunning open views of the landscape.

 Coniston (located off Locust Grove and Haines Mill roads in Pocopson Township) and Cartmel (located off state road Route 926) are our independent living 50+ neighborhoods that are part of Kendal~Crosslands Communities.
 Residents here live in comfortable well-designed carriage homes, nestled among mature trees, weeping meadows, and friendly neighborhoods.